 5. Mobile Robots

 Mobile robots are versatile types of robots that can move and navigate in various environments.
 They can be classified based on wheeled, tracked, and legged locomotion capabilities.
 Mobile robots are becoming increasingly popular as they can perform dangerous or difficult tasks for humans.
 These mobile robots open many possibilities for industries and research, facilitating efficient movement and exploration in diverse settings.
+In this field of robotics, the system uses sensors and software to recognize its surroundings, make decisions, and perform tasks with absolute efficiency and accuracy.

 6. Drones

 Drones are robotic systems capable of flying and maneuvering in the air.
 Equipped with cameras, sensors, and GPS systems, drone robots can capture aerial images and videos, perform aerial surveys, and even deliver packages.
-Drones provide efficient solutions for tasks that would otherwise be difficult or dangerous for humans.
+Drones provide efficient AI in robotics solutions for tasks that would otherwise be difficult or dangerous for humans.

 With technological advancements, drone robots are becoming increasingly sophisticated, offering longer flight times, improved stability, and enhanced autonomy, opening up new possibilities for industries and recreational use.